social-streets/the-slice/site-template/src/data/articles/mary-east-poplar-lgbtq.md

   - "features"
 featuredImage: "/images/Exterior-White-Horse-Pub-Older-Image.jpg"
 author: "ruby-flanagan"
-excerpt: "The life of Mary East, the LGBTQ+ pub landlord of 1700s Poplar, is a story of extortion and gender-fluidity."
+description: "The life of Mary East, the LGBTQ+ pub landlord of 1700s Poplar, is a story of extortion and gender-fluidity."
 ---

 The life of Mary East, the LGBTQ+ pub landlord of The White Horse in 1700s Poplar, is a story of extortion, gender fluidity, and a significant legal triumph that can be considered one of the first steps in the fight for equality nearly 300 years ago.